Songark/contract-marketplace-v1/docs/en/interface/INFTEngineFactory.md

 ### getNftEngineByAdmin
-check more details about parameters and return value, in {NFTEngineFactory::createNFTEngine}
+check more details about parameters and return value, in {NFTEngineFactory::getNftEngineByAdmin}
 > get a marketplace engine's address from administrator's address